IBM/watson-automation/documentation/NLPHelmChart.md

 **IBM Entitlement**

-Currently, container images for both runtime and models are located in Artifactory.
-After the GA release, they will be stored in the IBM Entitled Registry.
+Container images for both runtime and models are located the IBM Entitled Registry, which requires an entitlement key.

 Instructions for obtaining your [IBM entitlement API key](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.5.x?topic=information-obtaining-your-entitlement-api-key).